 Town called malice

+Outlandish action is certainly nothing new to video games, but Neon Giant wants to amp up the ultra-violence for its gritty RPG.
 "We have loud, punchy weapons.
-Feels good to shoot somebody in the face," laughs Frick.
+It feels good to shoot somebody in the face," laughs Frick.
 "You also have very sturdy boots for kicking people off rooftops and similar.
 But at the same time, we also want to have more exotic devices.
 So we want to give the player a wide array of tools to play with"

-In terms of the game's narrative shape, Frick describes it as "a game with a beginning and an end" – but what happens in between those goalposts and how you reach one of its multiple endings is completely your call.
+Beyond the blood lust, Frick describes No Law as "a game with a beginning and an end" – but what happens in between those goalposts and how you reach one of its multiple endings is completely your call.
 "You can shoot the main mission givers in the face in the beginning of the game, but you can still finish the game, so we don't really stop you from doing anything."

-When I press for a little more clarity on what a game like that might look like – Atomfall feels most similar in my mind's eye, a story-driven game that lacks a traditional main and side mission structure – Berg clarifies that their aim is to "make a game for a lot of different types of players".
-Even those who are playing an RPG despite having limited interest in the story's fine print.
-"And what we are saying to players is: that is absolutely fine, and you will still have a good experience.
-It will always be fun to just shoot dudes in the face," he says of the different playstyles No Law will offer.
+When I press for a little more clarity on what this narrative structure could look like – Atomfall seems similar, a story-driven RPG that lacks a traditional main and side mission structure – Berg clarifies that Neon Giant's aim is to "make a game for a lot of different types of players".

 This feeds back to the unique vision Neon Giant has for the roleplaying elements of the RPG.
 Berg confirms that, yes, "dialog choices you can make that will have repercussions down the road, but we think it's cooler to look at how you actually played the game and how the current world responds in a way that makes sense."
 Theoretically speaking, he says, "if 100 players play the game, there should be 100 different user stories," since the game is always reflecting choices back at the player through world state and NPC reaction.